foundry-rs/starknet-foundry/design_documents/template.md

 ## Implementation plan
-Optional - provide only if relevant
+Optional - provide only if feature is not implemented and you have some steps in mind which you will take.
+Keep it high level!